hzk2021/DrawPaintBot/README.md

 ## Description

-A bot that automatically draws/paints for you given a picture.
+An automated bot that, given a picture, automatically paints/draws for you.

 ## Bot in action
 https://github.com/hzk2021/DrawPaintBot/assets/79046679/27031d80-3fe7-4d6f-b5ca-6a16679d563a